Arabic literature: The Medieval Period

-Al- Nahda
+Al-Nahda

 The earliest prominent female writer of the modern period during which the Arab cultural renaissance (Al-Nahda) took place is Táhirih (1820–52), from what is now Iran.
 She wrote fine Arabic and Persian poetry.

-Women's literary salons and societies in the Arab world were also pioneered during the nineteenth and early twentieth centuries, initially by Christian Arab women, who tended to have more freedom and access to education than their female Muslim counterparts in the Ottoman Empire at the time.
-Maryana Marrash (1848−1919) started what is now believed to have been the first salon including women in Aleppo.
-In 1912, May Ziadeh (1886-1941) also started a literary salon in Cairo and in 1922, Mary 'Ajami (1888−1965) did the same in Damascus.
-These salons supported the emergence of women's writing (both literary and journalistic) and women's presses through increased interaction in the male-dominated world of Arab literature.
+Women's literary salons and societies in the Arab world were also pioneered during the nineteenth and early twentieth centuries, initially by Christian Arab women, who tended to have more freedom and access to education than their female Muslim contemporaries in the Ottoman Empire.
+Maryana Marrash (1848−1919) started what is now believed to have been the first literary salon including women in Aleppo.
+In 1912, May Ziadeh (1886–1941) also started a literary salon in Cairo and in 1922, Mary 'Ajami (1888−1965) did the same in Damascus.
+These salons supported the emergence of women's literary and journalistic writing and publishing by growing exchange in the male-dominated world of Arabic literature.